Zero forcing irredundant sets: Preliminary results

 Note that since $V(G)$ is a fort for any graph $G$, $1 \leq \zir(G)$.

 \begin{cor} Let $G$ be a graph.
 Then $1\le \zir(G)\le \Z(G)\le\zbar(G)\le\ZIR(G)$. \end{cor}

 Not every maximal ZIr-set is a zero forcing set, as the next example shows.

 \begin{ex} Consider the cycle $C_5$.
 The minimal forts are sets of three vertices that do not contain three consecutive vertices (consecutive in the order around the cycle).
-It follows that every set of two vertices is a maximal ZIr-set, but not every set of two vertices is a zero forcing set since it is well-known that a zero forcing set of $C_5$ must contain two adjacent vertices. \end{ex}
+It follows that every set of two vertices is a maximal ZIr-set, but not every set of two vertices is a zero forcing set since a zero forcing set of $C_5$ must contain two adjacent vertices. \end{ex}

 Next we present elementary results about ZIr sets.
 As the next remark illustrates, it often suffices to restrict to connected graphs when studying ZIr-sets.

 \begin{rem} If $G=G_1\du \dots \du G_k$, then $S$ is a ZIr-set of $G$ if and only if $S\cap G_i$ is a ZIr-set of $G_i$ for $i=1,\dots,k$.
 Thus $\zir(G_1\du\dots\du G_k) = \zir(G_1) +\dots+ \zir(G_k)$ and $\ZIR(G_1\du\dots\du G_k) = \ZIR(G_1) +\dots+ \ZIR(G_k)$ \end{rem}